Who We Are

 As high streets hollow out, civic spaces sit empty, and more of life is lived through screens, we’re losing the places that once brought people together.

-Founded by Leyya Sattar and Calum Hall, Studio 404 exists to turn those “page not found” spaces into places people can actually belong.
-We reactivate vacant shops, underused buildings and forgotten corners of our towns and cities with culture-led programming, including art, music, fashion, learning and wellbeing.
-Designed to get people offline and back into real, human connection.
+Founded by Leyya Sattar and Calum Hall, Studio 404 exists to turn those “page not found” spaces into cultural destinations.
+We reactivate vacant shops, underused buildings and overlooked corners of our towns and cities through culture-led programming, creative production and brand partnerships.

 THE TEAM